1npo/frigate/README.md

 ## Documentation

 - See [docs/manual.md](docs/manual.md) for the game's instruction manual
-- See [docs/perks.md](docs/perks.md) for an exhaustive list of all available perks
+- See [docs/perks.md](docs/perks.md) for an exhaustive list of perks
-- See [docs/slots.md](docs/slots.md) for an exhaustive list of all possible scorecard slots
+- See [docs/slots.md](docs/slots.md) for an exhaustive list of scorecard slots

 ## Acknowledgements